CineMPC: Controlling Camera Intrinsics and Extrinsics for Autonomous Cinematography: Cinematographic agents

-We want to highlight that this simplified model does not hinder real implementation of our solution in a drone.
+Note that this simplified model does not hinder real implementation of our solution in a drone.
 Most current gimbals include stabilization methods that neutralize even the most aggressive drone rotations~\cite{kang2018flycam}.
 Similarly, there are low-level drone controllers able to follow smoothly high-level trajectories~\cite{mellinger2011minimum}.
 On the other hand, using simplified models in the control framework enables longer planning horizons and consideration of more complex cost functions.